Debut (Björk album)

 Debut is the international debut studio album by Icelandic recording artist Björk, (Note: Debut is officially considered to be the first solo album by both label and artist, who said "My first album didn't come out until I was 27".
 However, technically this is the second solo album if to bear in mind her 1977 juvenilia release.
-Some sources consider Debut as the third, counting in her 1990 jazz output Gling-Gló.) released in July 1993 by One Little Indian and Elektra Entertainment.
-It was produced by Björk and Nellee Hooper.
-It was Björk's first recording following the dissolution of her previous band, the Sugarcubes.
+Some sources consider Debut as the third, counting in her 1990 jazz output Gling-Gló.) released on 5 July 1993 by One Little Indian and Elektra Entertainment.
+It was produced by Björk and Nellee Hooper and was Björk's first recording following the dissolution of her previous band, the Sugarcubes.
 The album departed from the rock style of her previous work and drew from an eclectic variety of styles, including electronic pop, house music, jazz and trip hop.

 Debut received critical acclaim from British music critics, though American reviews were mixed.
-It exceeded sales expectations, charting at number two in Iceland, three in the United Kingdom, and 61 in the US.
-It was certified gold in Canada and platinum in the US, where it remains Björk's best-selling album.
+It exceeded sales expectations, charting at number two in Iceland, three in the United Kingdom, and 61 in the United States.
+Debut was certified gold in Canada and platinum in the US, where it remains Björk's best-selling album.
 Five singles were released from Debut: "Human Behaviour", "Venus as a Boy", "Play Dead", "Big Time Sensuality" and "Violently Happy".
 All charted in the UK, with only "Human Behaviour", "Violently Happy" and "Big Time Sensuality" charting on dance and modern rock charts in the US.